Certifying optimality for convex quantum channel optimization problems: Gradients and subdifferentials of functions on matrices

 \section{Gradients and subdifferentials of functions on matrices}

-Results in the previous section have required the computation of gradients and subdifferentials for various functions mapping Hermitian operators to the real numbers.
-In this section we provide details on these computations.
+Results in the main body of this have required the computation of gradients and subdifferentials for various functions mapping Hermitian operators to the real numbers.
+In this appendix we provide details on these computations.